If you want to earn a couple of million from an amazingly great idea, the current century is the best time to do it.

 How to become a millionaire?
 The 1999 version

 A couple of decades ago, having a bunch of managers for your projects was not necessarily a good idea.
 Many successful entrepreneurs back then managed to build their businesses without marketing expertise or managing IT processes.
 In the beginning of the 21st century, there was still enough room for single developers, enthusiastic teams, and amateurs with great ideas.
 Has anything changed since then?

 The biggest thing that happened is progress.
 Most contemporary startups need to be scalable and cover a wider array of services compared with their counter-parts from the past.
-While some entrepreneurs manage to perform in multiple positions simultaneously, it is still much more efficient to have separate dedicated specialists running separate business processes.
+While some entrepreneurs manage to perform in multiple positions simultaneously, it is still much more efficient to have separately dedicated specialists running separate business processes.
 This is a crucial requirement simply due to how diverse a typical startup looks nowadays.

 Ten years ago, building a successful business was a much easier task than today.
 It was not easier in terms of competition—it was easier in terms of complexity.
 To build a successfully operating business model in the past, you needed to form a team of capable professionals and technicians.
 The internet was a much smaller place, the competition in terms of online marketing was softer, and administrative expenses could be handled with a relative ease.
 Today, many things have changed…